Skip to Content

 • Mild hearing loss: You might have trouble hearing soft speech or background noise.

-• Moderate hearing loss: Conversational speech needs to be a bit louder for you to catch it.
+• Moderate hearing loss: Voices need to be a bit louder for you to hear it.

-• Severe hearing loss: You'd need very loud speech to hear, and even then, it might be difficult to understand.
+• Severe hearing loss: Speech needs to be loud to hear, and even then, you might still struggle.

-• Profound hearing loss: This is the most significant level.
-Someone with profound hearing loss may only hear very loud sounds, if at all.
+• Profound hearing loss: You may only hear very loud sounds, if at all.

 Related reading: Types of hearing loss